curl/curl/docs/TheArtOfHttpScripting.md

 </form>
 ```

- In your favorite browser, this form will appear with a text box to fill in
+ In your favorite browser, this form appears with a text box to fill in and a
- and a press-button labeled "OK".
-If you fill in '1905' and press the OK
+ press-button labeled "OK".
+If you fill in '1905' and press the OK button,
- button, your browser will then create a new URL to get for you.
-The URL will
+ your browser then creates a new URL to get for you.
+The URL gets
- get `junk.cgi?birthyear=1905&press=OK` appended to the path part of the
+ `junk.cgi?birthyear=1905&press=OK` appended to the path part of the previous
- previous URL.
+ URL.

  If the original form was seen on the page `www.example.com/when/birth.html`,
- the second page you will get will become
+ the second page you get becomes
  `www.example.com/when/junk.cgi?birthyear=1905&press=OK`.

  Most search engines work this way.